alexcheng1982/docker-magento/README.md

 ```

 If Docker compose is used, you can just modify `env` file in the same directory of `docker-compose.yml` file to update those environment variables.

+After calling `install-magento`, Magento is installed and ready to use.
+Use provided admin username and password to log into Magento backend.